fatiherikli/archetype/README.md

 ### Creating a new tool

-The toolset are defined in `src/tools.js`.
+The toolset is defined on `src/tools.js`.
 Here is an example preset:

 ```javascript
   'checkbox': {